YourVedas/yourvedas.com/docs/library/bhagavad-gita/the-bhagavad-gita/index.md

 One who abandons all desires, and becomes free from longing and the feeling of 'I' and 'my', attains peace.
 (2.71)

 O Arjuna, this is the superconscious state of mind.
 Attaining this state, one is no longer deluded.
-Gaining this state, even at the end of oneâ€™s life, a person becomes one with the Absolute.
+Gaining this state, even at the end of one's life, a person becomes one with the Absolute.
 (2.72).

 ## CHAPTER 3, PATH OF SERVICE